Murchison Mountains

+Naming

+The Murchison Mountains are named after Roderick Murchison, one of the founders of the Royal Geographical Society.

 Flora and fauna

-Native birds recorded in the area include takahē, mohua, whio, kea, kaka, kakariki, New Zealand falcon, weka, rock wren, tomtit, tui, bellbird, fantail, rifleman, grey warbler, brown creeper, silver-eye, pipit and kiwi.
+Native birds recorded in the area include takahē, mohua, whio, kea, New Zealand kākā, kākāriki, New Zealand falcon, weka, rock wren, tomtit, tūī, bellbird, fantail, rifleman, grey warbler, brown creeper, silver-eye, pipit and kiwi.

-The 1948 discovery of the takahe, the largest living member of the rail family, happened after unrecognized bird footprints were found, and Geoffrey Orbell, an Invercargill-based physician, led an expedition to find the unknown bird.
+The 1948 discovery of the takahē, the largest living member of the rail family, happened after unrecognized bird footprints were found, and Geoffrey Orbell, an Invercargill-based physician, led an expedition to find the unknown bird.
 After this, an area of 500 sqkm was set aside for the conservation of the takahē.
-To this day it is the only place where wild takahē can be seen.
+Following the reintroduction of takahē to Gouland Downs in Kahurangi National Park, this is one of only two places where wild takahē can be seen.
 It is the longest running conservation programme in New Zealand.